Political demonstration: Singapore

-Public demonstrations are rare in Singapore, where it is illegal to hold cause-related events without a valid licence from the authorities.
+Public demonstrations in Singapore are not common, in part because cause-related events require a licence from the authorities.
 Such laws include the Public Entertainment and Meetings Act and the Public Order Act.

 Ukraine

 United Kingdom

 Under the Serious Organised Crime and Police Act 2005 and the Terrorism Act 2006, there are areas designated as 'protected sites' where people are not allowed to go.
 Previously, these were military bases and nuclear power stations, but the law changed in 2007 to include other, generally political areas, such as Downing Street, the Palace of Westminster, and the headquarters of MI5 and MI6.
 Previously, trespassers to these areas could not be arrested if they had not committed another crime and agreed to be escorted out, but this will change following amendments to the law.

 Human rights groups fear the powers could hinder peaceful protest.
 Nick Clegg, the then Liberal Democrat home affairs spokesman, said: "I am not aware of vast troops of trespassers wanting to invade MI5 or MI6, still less running the gauntlet of security checks in Whitehall and Westminster to make a point.
 It's a sledgehammer to crack a nut."
 Liberty, the civil liberties pressure group, said the measure was "excessive".

 One of the biggest demonstration in the UK was the people vote march, on 19 October 2019, with around 1 million demonstrators related to the Brexit.

 In 2021, the Supreme Court of the United Kingdom ruled that blocking roads can be a lawful way to demonstrate.